Quick answer: what PWM sensitivity is, and what actually helps

 Before you blame PWM, it helps to know it has company.
 Several other effects can look or feel like flicker, and they respond to different fixes:

-The reason this matters: the camera test further down tells you specifically whether the backlight is pulsing.
+The reason this matters: the slow-motion camera test in the testing section below tells you specifically whether the backlight is pulsing.
 If it is clean and you still feel strain, one of the effects above, or plain focusing fatigue, is the more likely culprit.

 Frequency ranges, and why low-frequency PWM is worse